ohhfishal/kong-help/README.md

 # kong-help

 Library to generate pretty help output for Go CLI's that use [alecthomas/kong](https://github.com/alecthomas/kong).
+Help output based heavily on the format used by [rendercv](https://github.com/rendercv/rendercv).

 ## Basic Example